Sri Chinmoy 48 Hour Track Festival

 Given the weather variability at this time of year please bring a range of clothing suitable for a wide range of conditions including heat, cold, rain and/or wind.

 As individual athletes have different food/drink requirements and tastes it is recommended that competitors bring their own specific food/drink for the event.
-Water, sports drink, flat Coke, sweets, snacks, seaweed and a selection of nourishing foods will be provided at two trackside aid stations – one on the infield for the exclusive use of 48 Hour runners, and the other in lane 5 for the use of entrants in all other races.
+Water, sports drink, flat Coke, sweets, snacks, seaweed and a selection of nourishing foods will be provided at two trackside aid stations – one on the infield for the exclusive use of 48 Hour and 12 Hour runners, and the other in lane 5 for the use of entrants in all other races.

 Additional Food and Drink Offered for 48, 24 and 12 Hour Runners